|Course Code||Delivery Type||Prerequisites||Duration||Audience||Price|

 |A-211||Instructor Led Training||None||4 Days||Developers, Architects, System Administrators||$2,800 Per Person|

-The Oracle BPM Developer Training is a three-day hands-on course that provides students with an understanding of the core BPM concepts and hands-on lessons on designing and developing effective processes.
+The Oracle BPM Developer Training is a four day hands-on course that provides students with an understanding of the core BPM concepts and hands-on lessons on designing and developing effective processes.
 This class covers essential topics for developers and features in the latest version of Oracle BPM.

 A challenging case study is used throughout the class to reinforce the key learning objectives and usage of the Oracle BPM Studio.